modelflows/modelflowsapp/cardiacpathologydetection.md

 [*Vedula, V., Fortini, S., Seo, J.H., Querzoli, G. and Mittal, R., 2014.
 "Computational modeling and validation of intraventricular flow in a simple model of the left ventricle."
 Theor.
 Comput.
 Fluid Dyn., 28, pp.589-604.*](https://doi.org/10.1007/s00162-014-0335-4)

+You can also see the explanation of this project in the following video:
+<iframe width="560" height="315" src="https://www.youtube.com/embed/XHdfQc7LLgA?si=jY4mia541q-MqgtM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ### Codes and Tutorials
 Explore our step-by-step video tutorials on setting up CFD simulations of the left ventricle.
 These resources include all necessary files to replicate our results, offering a comprehensive guide for anyone aiming to deepen their understanding or reproduce our findings.